 The night before your cleanse begins, eat only a giant salad for dinner.
 You want to jump start your system, and get your GI tract cleared out so it can absorb all the amazing food you’re going to eat over the next week.

 The first morning of your cleanse, start with your warm lemon water, and prepare your rice.
 To do this, strain the soaked rice and rinse it well in cool water.
-Then add 2 ½ cups of fresh, filtered water, and bring it to a boil.
-Once boiling, reduce the heat to a simmer, cover, and cook for about 20 minutes.
-Turn off and remove from heat, but keep it covered for 5-10 more minutes before fluffing the rice with a fork.
-This is the rice you’ll use for the next day or two (depending on whether you’re cleansing with a partner).
+Then cook the rice in plenty of water, like you would cook pasta.
+Depending on the rice, it will probably take around 20 minutes, but you'll want to taste it to get the timing right.
+When it's cooked to your liking, strain it and rinse it with hot water, then cover the strainer and let the rice drain completely for several minutes before fluffing it with a fork.
+Cooking the rice this way reduces any natural contaminants found in rice (especially arsenic), making it safe and healthy for your seven days of cleansing.
+This is the rice you’ll use for the next day or two (depending on whether you’re eating it alone or with a partner).
 I leave it on the stove top at room temperature for the day, and refrigerate it overnight.

 You’re off to the races!
 I’d recommend having 4-5 small to medium servings of food a day instead of three meals.
 I started each day with the cereal recipe below, and had multiple servings of the ginger-cilantro rice throughout the day, with the largest one at dinner time.
 Sometimes we added a handful of raw almonds or a green juice for an afternoon snack.
 Or an apple and raw almond butter.
 Or carrot sticks and raw tahini.
 There are plenty of options, but you have to plan ahead so you have a snack ready to grab when you feel hungry.
 And be sure to drink loads of water between meals - you need to keep your body really hydrated in order for the cleanse to be effective.
 If you're not peeing often, then you're not eliminating enough cellular waste.